AndreaNardinocchi/placemark/README.md

 - https://bulma.io/documentation/form/file/
 - https://chatgpt.com/

-# Placemark page
+## Placemark page

 The purpose of this landing page is just to provide some more info about the placemark selected.
-A user will land to this one after clicking on a placemark title on the category-view page.
+A user will land to this page after clicking on a placemark title on the category-view page.

 ![alt text](image-21.png)